green-green-avk/AnotherTermLite/README.md

 * Telnet (no encryption).

-* No SSH in the Lite version.
+* No embedded SSH in the Lite version.

-* And no MoSH.
+* And no embedded MoSH.

 * Builtin screen keyboard and mouse.